How to create a question-based agenda

 Provide a meeting roadmap

 Broad discussion topics aren’t specific enough to really guide a meeting.
-For instance, if you have an agenda item like “Budget Review,” that doesn’t tell you the purpose of the review, what issues you want to discuss or resolve, or when you will know you’ve covered the topic appropriately.
+For instance, if you have an agenda item like “Budget review,” that doesn’t tell you the purpose of the review, what issues you want to discuss or resolve, or when you will know you’ve covered the topic appropriately.

 That’s another reason framing your agenda items as questions is valuable—questions act as route markers for the meeting participants.
 The agenda questions help you understand where you are in the meeting, as well as when you are done.

-For example, instead of “Budget Review,” you could reframe the agenda item as a question like, “How can we maximize our employee benefits investment next year?” or “How can we reduce manufacturing costs by 20% in two years?”
+For example, instead of “Budget review,” you could reframe the agenda item as a question like, “How can we maximize our employee benefits investment next year?” or “How can we reduce manufacturing costs by 20% in two years?”
 Specific questions like these clarify exactly what solutions you’re looking for and leave the floor open to innovative discussion and creative problem solving.
 By the end of the meeting, you should have a pretty good idea of how well you answered the questions and have clear takeaways to act on.

 Encourage flexibility